However, at least on the Lower Merion side of the street, the notion is simply not being considered, township officials said.

 Lower Merion Township's government has for years, and especially in recent months, contemplated zoning changes to stimulate business development in the City Avenue corridor.
-The most recent Board of Commissioners decision in the case obligated future developers to pay a share of transportation improvements, but other language being considered would ease restrictions on building heights, possibly allowing more and bigger corporate tenants.
+The most recent in the case obligated future developers to pay a share of transportation improvements, but other language being considered would ease restrictions on building heights, possibly allowing more and bigger corporate tenants.

 None of the changes being considered would make room for a casino, though, Duncan said: "Any form of gaming use is not a permitted use in the zoning district along the City Ave corridor.
 This includes the current and proposed zoning for this corridor."